WazeDev/WME-Open-Other-Maps/README.md

 Now also lets you open Waze from other maps!
 Sorry - no way to disable this as the settings cannot be accessed across websites.

-Currently support maps that have a button/link to open WME:
+Currently supported maps that have a button/link to open WME:
 * Google Maps
 * wv511.org
 * 511virginia.org